Narmada2706/Skill-India-AI-ML/README.md

 # Skill-India-AI-ML

-This repository is having all the codes and file used in Inventory Management System Project using python and json files.--
+This repository is having all the codes and file used in Inventory Management System Project using python and json files.
 ---

 ## Who am I?